AliEmad2002/COTS_OS/README.md

   * A lot more time-efficient than baremetal drivers.
   * Uses DMA (if available) for excessive memory using drivers (like SD-card).

-# Available drivers:
+# Available drivers and thier highlights:
   * SD-Card (FAT32).
   * Colored-LCD.
   * Keypad.
-  * Push buttons.
+  * Push buttons
+    * Uses N-samples filtering method.

 # Important notes:
   * Priority of HAL drivers **must** be higher than or equal to other non-hard real time tasks.
 Also, hard real time tasks **must** not be ready/running all the time.
 Otherwise, HAL drivers will not work properly. (in other words, HAL_OS drivers are of "normal priority")